Infill is important to building a sustainable city, and the City of Edmonton recognizes the need to support more and better residential infill.

 View your neighbourhood

 NOTE: The neighbourhood-level maps linked with each pdf are intended to visually demonstrate the location and proportion of RF1 lot subdivision potential.
 These maps are a guide and should not substitute a formal planning inquiry.
 There are many variables and factors that should be considered in detail and which have not been accounted for here.
-If the subdivision of 50 foot lots is permitted (pending City Council decision) and you are interested in subdividing your lot, or want more information on a specific property, please contact 311.
+If you are interested in subdividing your lot, or want more information on a specific property, please contact 311.

 Start Talking Infill